Interpretability Guarantees with Merlin-Arthur Classifiers

 The number of features per data point is dependent on which kinds of features we consider.
-Without limitations this number can be $2^d$, i.e. exponentially high.
-See~\Cref{fig:red_vs_blue} for an example of exponentially large AFC parameter.
-If we consider, for example for image data, only features of a fixed size and shape the number of features per data point drops to $\approx d$.
+Without limitations, this number can be $2^d$, i.e., exponentially high.
+See~\Cref{fig:red_vs_blue} for an example of exponentially large AFC parameters.
+If we consider only features of a fixed size and shape, such as in image data, the number of features per data point drops to $\approx d$.

-We will now proove an intermediate lemma that will later allow us to prove~\Cref{thm:main}.
+We now prove an intermediate lemma that will later allow us to prove~\Cref{thm:main}.